“It had never been seen before by European eyes, but scenes so lovely must have been gazed upon by angels in their flight” by David Livingston

 That view was so impressive that Livingston wrote in his diary “No one can imagine the beauty of the view from anything witnessed in England.
 It had never been seen before by European eyes, but scenes so lovely must have been gazed upon by angels in their flight“.

-He named the falls “Victoria” in honor of Queen Victoria of Britain, but indigenous Kalolo-Lozi people had their own name for it, “Mosi-oa-Tunya” that means “The Smoke that Thunders”
+He named the falls “Victoria” in honour of Queen Victoria of Britain, but indigenous Kalolo-Lozi people had their own name for it, “Mosi-oa-Tunya” that means “The Smoke that Thunders”

-The seasonal rise and fall of the Zambezi river changes the look of the Falls on a daily basis.
+The seasonal rise and fall of the Zambezi river change the look of the Falls on a daily basis.

-Spending more days here, there are others cool activities to enjoy the falls and the surrounding wild area.
+Spending more days here, there are other cool activities to enjoy the falls and the surrounding wilderness area.

 1) Helicopter Flight